 In recent times, the late Yip Man is considered to be the Grandmaster of modern Ving Tsun Kung Fu.
 In 1949 Yip Man started teaching in Hong Kong.
 Among his students were the famous Bruce Lee and the man whose name our Kung Fu Association bears, Moy Yat.
 Grand Master Moy Yat emigrated to the U.S. in the 1970s and popularized Ving Tsun in America and around the world.

 Grandmaster Moy Yat taught many students both in Hong Kong and later in New York City.
 One of his closest students, Moy Tung, opened the American Kung Fu Academy (a Moy Yat branch school) in downtown Richmond, Virginia and has since trained students all over the country.
 Moy Tung's eldest student, Moy Yat Tung, opened the Moy Yat Kung Fu Academy of Iowa City in 1993 and continues teaching the Moy Yat method of Ving Tsun Kung Fu in Virginia Beach, Virginia.

-The school expanded to two locations in 2014, and are currently representing North and South Brooklyn in Greenpoint and Windsor Terrace respectively.
+The school expanded to two locations in 2014, but is currently represented in Brooklyn exclusively in our Greenpoint branch.

 Sigung Brad currently teaches out of his school in Montgomery County, Maryland.
 Sifu Jonathan opened the doors of our Greenpoint studio in summer, 2014, and continues to teach from the space, in the trendy Greenpoint Terminal building.